Contemporary worship: Criticism

-The shift towards contemporary worship has been a source of significant criticism (sometimes called 'worship wars') in some churches.

 Critics have also argued that contemporary worship services are actually 'entertainment', claiming that the increased amounts of music (often played by a band) and lack of intercession, create the atmosphere of a concert or performance.

 Interviewed in Christianity Today in 2011, Grove City College professor T. David Gordon stated that churches were adding hymns to contemporary services, but that in the past the main concern had never been how new the music sounded.
 He supported blended services, but only to the extent that they kept churches from splitting.
 After his 2011 interview, Gordon said Mark Moring of Christianity Today had observed that contemporary music in churches was on the decline.
 Gordon said the people who first wanted it are older, and contemporary music had become so common that it was no longer a marketing tool, and no longer new when people wanted what was new.
 Praise teams, Gordon said, were like performers, but they were in conflict with what the Bible said.
 And the congregation needed to participate.